steffendx/GoNorthWiki/Kirja.md

  * **Chess King**: If you have the Aika role you can click this button to choose a quest and insert a link for this quest in the page.
  * **Person**: If you have the Kortisto role you can click this button to choose a npc and insert a link for this npc in the page.
  * **Apple**: If you have the Styr role you can click this button to choose an item and insert a link for this item in the page.
+ * **Flash**: If you have the Evne role you can click this button to choose an skill and insert a link for this skill in the page.

 After insert a link and saving a page the current page will be shown in the form for the different objects as a related Kirja page.
 If you remove the link to the object again it will also remove this reference.